-- 1. Master's in Education or certification-related area - 2.
-K-12 School Experience (three years in New York) - 3.
-Teaching or Counseling Certification.
-School Building Level Certification recommended (N.Y. only) - 4.
-Transcripts from all previous colleges attended - 5.
-Two references (one from supervising principal or superintendent) a.
+- 1) Master's in Education or certification-related area - 2) K-12 School Experience (three years in New York) - 3) Teaching or Counseling Certification - 4) School Building Level Certification or at least 18 credits of school building course credits - 5) Transcripts from all previous colleges attended - 6) Two references (one from supervising principal or superintendent) - a.
 Ability to do graduate work - b.
-Success as a school building level administrator - 6.
-Interview - 7.
-Writing Sample - 8.
-Additional information, if requested by program director.
+Success as a school building level administrator - 7) Interview - 8) Writing Sample - 9) Test scores: GRE, MAT or another substantially equivalent test - 10) Additional information, if requested by program director